-In determining the mix of the loan portfolio and the split between different interest rate bases (fixed or variable), the Group will include the following areas in its assessment:
+In determining the mix of the loan portfolio and the split between different interest rates (fixed or variable), the Group will consider the following in its assessment:

-- The shape of the yield curve, to give an indication of where short-term and long-term rates are expected to move in the future. - The sensitivity of the annual surplus to movement in interest rates in line with the approved Business Plan. - The availability, and cost, of financial derivatives to allow the Group to manage the mix between the various rate types effectively. - The loan offers, particularly via the capital markets and/or private placement markets, which are generally only available on fixed rate terms. - The effect on the Group and its subsidiaries' ability to meet their financial covenants and ratios.
+- The shape of the yield curve, to give an indication of where short-term and long-term rates are expected to move in the future and to identify where there is 'value' relative to other maturity dates. - The sensitivity of the annual surplus and headroom to Golden Rules to movement in interest rates in line with the approved Business Plan. - The availability, and cost, of financial derivatives to allow the Group to manage the mix between the various rate types effectively. - The loan offers, particularly via the capital markets and/or private placement markets, which are generally only available on fixed rate terms. - The effect on the Group and its subsidiaries' ability to meet their financial covenants and ratios.